Group of runners on a park road at dusk

 • full easy running between reps

-They wake the legs up, sharpen mechanics, and break the run into little mental checkpoints.
-On days when you feel a bit stale, that can be enough.
+They wake the legs up, sharpen mechanics a bit, and break the run into small checkpoints.
+On a stale day, that can be enough to make the whole run feel less dull.

 3) Use mini ladders for rhythm

-If you like structure, ladders keep your head in the run:
+If you like a little structure, ladders can keep your head in the run:

 • 1 min a touch quicker